Practical tips on how to make your trip easy, smooth…and safe!

-It’s a touristic place, meaning that tourism is their main source of income and they look after it.
+It’s still a very touristy place, meaning that tourism is their main source of income and they look after it.
 Then, “things” happen, as much as they happen in Milan, New York or your hometown.

 It’s true that there are less safe places in Mexico that I would rather avoid.
 Soon I am going to pursue a backpacking trip around Mexico on my own and I will avoid some regions where safety is at higher risk.
 This region of the peninsula of Yucatan is certainly not one of them.

 Cancun and the Riviera Maya are basically built around and for tourism.
 They are a money machine and for as much as it is such an ugly image, that’s what it is.
 Tourists are seen as walking dollars and operators are always trying to make an advantage over them.
 When you look for a trip to Mexico you will receive thousands of all-inclusive packages suggestions, offering you an en-suite vacation where you will stay eat and drink all day in your beautiful hotel (the golden cage, as I call it), you will be told that the only way to explore and travel safely is only with guided tours “because outside it is very dangerous”.

 Well, let me tell you, nothing like that is true.